rohith-hegde/job-application-portfolio/README.md

 ## Coinfarm front end

 An excerpt of the web application, written with Vue.js/Typescript/Node.js and the [CoreUI framework](https://coreui.io/vue-laravel/), that I designed and implemented for Coinfarm Technologies

+### License

+All of the code within this repository is free and open-source and may be used for commercial purposes